-- 1. Providing one-to-one assessment, guidance, referrals and support to refugees and asylum seekers and individuals with a refugee background who are seeking advice on higher education and career progression, including those who have completed the Charity's Preparation for Higher Education, and PGCE in the Post Compulsory sector. - 2.
-Implementing the Charity's Preparation for Higher Education Programme, in partnership with UCL Institute of Education, to continue to provide a unique opportunity for refugees and asylum seekers to benefit from an integrated assessment, guidance, support and induction service, together with English language, study and ICT skills and an introduction to the UK education system. - 3.
-Working with UCL Institute of Education to continue the Pathways into Teaching for Refugees project, which provides an opportunity for refugees who want to teach in the Further Education sector, to undertake a PGCE in post-compulsory education.
-Our capacity to invest in future teachers through this training is limited by the challenge of raising approximately £11,200 per student. - 4.
-Continuing to gather information about the employment outcomes of the Charity's graduates, and the next steps taken by participants on the Preparation for Higher Education programme.
-The Charity has been pleased to secure the expertise of a PhD student/ researcher at University of Warwick, School of Modern Languages and Cultures, to undertake an impact report of the 59 refugees that the Charity supported at Birkbeck and UCL Institute of Education, who gained teaching qualifications. - 5.
-In line with one of its key objectives the Charity has continued to strengthen its capacity in the fields of governance, volunteering, fundraising and website development.
-ReConnect worked with a commercial organisation (Salesforce) which, as part of its Corporate Social Responsibility work, supports its staff to use their skills and time to assist charitable organisations.
-Salesforce supported the Charity to relaunch its website and logo in 2019.
-However, further activities were severely impacted by Covid since 2020. - 6.
-We are grateful for the grant received from the National Lottery/ Awards for All/ for our Refugee Connexion project, which will have a positive impact in boosting our capacity through recruitment a new Volunteer coordinator/ and more volunteers.
+- i Providing one-to-one assessment, guidance, referrals and support to refugees and asylum seekers and individuals with a refugee background who are seeking advice on higher education and career progression, including those who have completed the Charity's Preparation for Higher Education, and PGCE in the Post Compulsory sector. - ii Implementing the Charity's Preparation for Higher Education Programme, in partnership with UCL Institute of Education, to continue to provide a unique opportunity for refugees and asylum seekers to benefit from an integrated assessment, guidance, support and induction service, together with English language, study and ICT skills and an introduction to the UK education system. - iii Working with UCL Institute of Education to restore and sustain the Pathways into Teaching for Refugees project, which provides an opportunity for refugees who want to teach in the Further Education sector, to undertake a PGCE in post-compulsory education. - iv Continuing to gather information about the employment outcomes of the Charity's graduates, and the next steps taken by participants on the Preparation for Higher Education programme.
+This work has been taken forward by a PhD student/ researcher at University of Warwick, School of Modern Languages and Cultures, who has undertaken an impact report of the 59 refugees that the Charity supported at Birkbeck and UCL Institute of Education, who gained teaching qualifications. - v Statements of Comparability: Since the initiative started, in June 2021, the Charity has continued to support refugees and asylum seekers to secure authoritative Statements of Comparability of their overseas qualifications from Educational Counselling and Credit transfer Information Service (ECCTIS, formerly NARIC), giving educational institutions information about their level of achievement, and enabling them to make an informed decision on their preferred options in higher education.
+ReConnect offers this to asylum seekers and refugees anywhere in the UK.
+So far the charity has paid for and coordinated 103 Statements of Comparability.

-- 7. The Charity's work has also been strengthened by a donation and support received from News Corp Giving Fund in June 2022. - 8.
-Extending the funding base of the charity, to enable it to support more trainees, and extend its work. - 9.
-Building the Charity's partnership with Samara University in Northeast Ethiopia, a relatively new university, to support the capacity of the university especially by the transfer of the skills of UK based teachers with a refugee background.
+- vi In line with one of its key objectives the Charity has continued to strengthen its capacity in the fields of governance, volunteering, fundraising and website development.
+We are grateful for the grant received from the National Lottery/ Awards for All/ for our Refugee Connexion project, which has enabled the Charity to have a positive impact in boosting its capacity through recruitment of a new Volunteer coordinator/ and more volunteers. - vii Building the Charity's partnership with Samara University in Northeast Ethiopia, a relatively new university, to support the capacity of the university especially by the transfer of the skills of UK based teachers with a refugee background.

-Future developments
+10. Future developments